-There are many models of mental health.
-One is the 5 ways to well-being model which was developed and researched by the New Economics Foundation.
+Another well-known model is the 5 Ways to Well-Being model which was developed and researched by the New Economics Foundation:

 - 1. Connect - Talk to someone, spend some quality time with family and friends - 2.
 Be active go running, jog on the spot, do star jumps exercise improves mood - 3.
 Take notice use your eyes and ears notice your surroundings, trees and plants take a break from being in your head thinking and thinking about problems! - 4.
 Learn keep your mind focused on something useful or something that you enjoy, join a new club. - 5.
 Give when you smile at someone, or help them, it'll make you happy too